jatin7gupta/Personal-Projects/README.md

  * **[Product-Quantization](https://jatin7gupta.github.io/Product-Quantization/)**:This project implements a product quantization-based approach for approximate nearest neighbor search using Inverted multi-index.

+ * **[Collision-Counting-Locality-Sensitive-Hashing](https://jatin7gupta.github.io/Collision-Counting-Locality-Sensitive-Hashing/)**: This is the implementation for C2LSH algorithm using PySpark with constraints.
+C2LSH algorithm searches the nearest neighbours (Euclidian space) from the given data points by accepting nearest neighbours using features in the datapoints.

  * **[Settle In Sydney](https://jatin7gupta.github.io/Settle-In-Sydney/)**: A machine learning solution to help you settle in Sydney, Australia.

  * **[Olympic Medals Data Visualization](https://jatin7gupta.github.io/Olympic_Medals_Data_Visualization/)**: Visualization of Olympic Medals Data using pandas and matplotlib.